mdna-j/CS433/README.md

-Coding in C/C++
+Coding in C++
-Using XCode and Sublime Text
+Using XCode and Sublime Text as my text editor